s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Type classes

-The example function `multiply` from above seems a bit restrictive as it only allows for the usage of `Int`s. `Int`s are obviously not the only type which can be multiplied.
+The example function `multiply` which we have seen earlier seems a bit restrictive as it only allows for the usage of `Int`s. `Int`s are obviously not the only type which can be multiplied.
 Haskell has a way to express this fact: type classes.
 We can express a type class `Multiplicable a` that encapsulates the contract of `multiply` on some type `a` as